-Pending the acceptance of specific guidelines at international level, the information required for the risk assessment on non-target organisms shall be generated using available test guidelines accepted by the competent authority, i.e. US EPA microbial pesticide test guidelines: https://www.epa.gov/test-guidelines-pesticides-and-toxic-substances/series-885-microbial-pesticide-test-guidelines.
+Pending the acceptance of specific guidelines at international level, the information required for the risk assessment on non-target organisms shall be generated using available test guidelines accepted by the Competent Authority, i.e., US EPA's microbial pesticide test guidelines.
 The US EPA test guidelines do not require dose-response testing in the first Tier level, but instead a maximum hazard dose is tested, which is based on a safety factor times the maximum predicted environmental exposure.
-Where appropriate or if no US EPA test guideline is available, test guidelines as described for the data requirements in Part A of Commission Regulation (EU) No 283/2013 could be adapted in such a way that they are appropriate for microorganisms (the relevant test guidelines are included in in Commission Communication 2013/C 95/01 and Commission Communication 2013/C 95/02).
-Adaptation is for example relevant with respect to the test duration, which in the acute OECD guidelines usually is too short for investigating infectivity.
+Where appropriate or if no US EPA test guideline is available, test guidelines as described for the data requirements in Part A of Commission Regulation (EU) No 283/2013 could be adapted in such a way that they are appropriate for micro-organisms (the relevant test guidelines are included in in Commission